SithPotato/SithPotato/README.md

-- 👋 Hi, I’m @SithPotato
+- 👋 Hi, I’m Gabriel
 - 👀 I’m interested in learning new languages
 - 🌱 I’m currently learning computer Sience
 - 💞️ I’m looking to collaborate on ...